treeverse/lakeFS/docs/integrations/hive.md

 lakeFS secret key: ```fs.s3a.secret.key```

  **Note**
  In the following examples we set AWS credentials at runtime, for clarity.
-In production, these properties should be set using one of Hadoop's standard ways of [Authenticating with S3](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Authenticating_with_S3){:target="_blank"}.
+In production, these properties should be set using one of Hadoop's standard ways of [Authenticating with S3](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Authenticating_with_S3){:target="_blank" .button-clickable}.
  {: .note}

 For example, we could add the configurations to the file ``` hdfs-site.xml```: